 Judge who overturned other Obama program hears DACA case

-If he rules DACA is invalid, it would conflict with the other rulings in favor of the program.
-Legal experts say that conflict would draw the attention of higher courts or the U.S. Supreme Court, which might side with Hanen.
+If Hanen rules in Texas’ favor, legal experts say that conflict would draw the attention of higher courts and potentially the U.S. Supreme Court.

 DACA has authorized around 700,000 people brought to the U.S. illegally as children to obtain work permits and driver’s licenses.
 Texas joined several other states in filing a lawsuit to halt the program in May, arguing that DACA recipients drain millions of dollars in education, health care and law enforcement funding, and that they take jobs from American citizens.

 On Wednesday, state attorney Todd Disher said the new case raised legal questions that Hanen had already addressed in his previous ruling.

 Texas Attorney General Ken Paxton said in a statement that the lawsuit was “vital to restoring the rule of law to our immigration system.”

 The Mexican American Legal Defense and Education Fund told the judge that claims about DACA recipients draining state resources are “both irrelevant and grossly inflated.”
 Nina Perales, an attorney for MALDEF, argued that Hanen’s previous ruling was not “a magic wand” that resolved this case.

 Perales also questioned why Texas had waited six years to claim the program was causing “irreparable” damage.